RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

 \subsubsection{Comparison between feature selection frequency (each level and periodically)}

-To evaluate the influence of feature selection frequency, comparisons were conducted between each-level feature selection and their periodic counterparts (applied at levels 3, 6, and 9) across both binary and multi-class classification.
-For fairness, only OOF-strict variants were selected for periodic strategies, ensuring methodological consistency with each-level feature selection, which also relied exclusively on OOF-strict pruning.
-Four pairwise LMM models were tested and subjected to a unified FDR correction.
-In the binary setting, periodic SFE (EMM = 0.881, CI = [0.875, 0.886]) significantly outperformed each-level SFE (EMM = 0.869, CI = [0.863, 0.875]; $p = .026$, FDR-corrected; 88.08 ± 2.12 vs. 86.90 ± 3.45\% average accuracy).
-In multi-class classification, periodic SFE (EMM = 0.934, CI = [0.910, 0.959]) similarly outperformed its each-level counterpart (EMM = 0.855, CI = [0.831, 0.879]; $p = .004$, FDR-corrected; 93.45 ± 1.21\% vs. 85.52 ± 4.36\% accuracy).
-A comparable pattern emerged with autoencoders, where periodic application (EMM = 0.899, CI = [0.887, 0.910]) yielded significantly higher performance than the each-level configuration (EMM = 0.878, CI = [0.867, 0.890]; $p = .026$, FDR-corrected; 89.85 ± 3.61\% vs. 87.84 ± 3.57\% accuracy).
-In contrast, attention-based selection showed no significant difference between each-level (EMM = 0.932, CI = [0.928, 0.936]) and periodic variants (EMM = 0.933, CI = [0.929, 0.937]; $p = .600$, FDR-corrected; 93.17 ± 1.33\% vs.\ 93.29 ± 0.98\% accuracy), although a marginal accuracy increase of 0.12\% was observed in favor of the feature selection periodically.
-Visual differences in performance between feature selection at each level and periodic selection across binary and multi-class settings are illustrated in \autoref{fig:featureselectioncomparison}C, with corresponding statistical results provided in \autoref{tab:lmm_eachlevel_vs_periodic}.
+To evaluate the influence of feature selection frequency, comparisons were conducted between each-level feature selection and periodic counterparts (applied at levels 3, 6, and 9) in both binary and multi-class classification.
+For consistency, only OOF-strict variants were used for periodic strategies, matching each-level feature selection, which also relied exclusively on OOF-strict pruning.
+Four pairwise LMMs were tested and subjected to a unified FDR correction.
+In binary classification, periodic SFE (EMM = 0.881, CI = [0.875, 0.886]) significantly outperformed each-level SFE (EMM = 0.869, CI = [0.863, 0.875]; $p = .026$, FDR-corrected; 88.08 $\pm$ 2.12 vs. 86.90 $\pm$ 3.45\% average accuracy).
+In multi-class classification, periodic SFE (EMM = 0.934, CI = [0.910, 0.959]) similarly outperformed its each-level counterpart (EMM = 0.855, CI = [0.831, 0.879]; $p = .004$, FDR-corrected; 93.45 $\pm$ 1.21\% vs. 85.52 $\pm$ 4.36\% accuracy).
+A comparable pattern emerged for autoencoders, where periodic application (EMM = 0.899, CI = [0.887, 0.910]) yielded significantly higher performance than the each-level configuration (EMM = 0.878, CI = [0.867, 0.890]; $p = .026$, FDR-corrected; 89.85 $\pm$ 3.61\% vs. 87.84 $\pm$ 3.57\% accuracy).
+In contrast, attention-based selection showed no significant difference between each-level (EMM = 0.932, CI = [0.928, 0.936]) and periodic variants (EMM = 0.933, CI = [0.929, 0.937]; $p = .600$, FDR-corrected; 93.17 $\pm$ 1.33\% vs. 93.29 $\pm$ 0.98\% accuracy), although a marginal increase of 0.12\% favored periodic selection.
+Visual differences are shown in \autoref{fig:featureselectioncomparison}C, with corresponding statistical results provided in \autoref{tab:lmm_eachlevel_vs_periodic}.